daormar/debasher/doc/design_doc_resident.md

   60 records replayed), all 50 are delivered, where before the FIFOs were opened first thing in the recovery none was.
 Whether the loss is repaired depends on where the destroyed messages came from.
-A relaunched writer restores its latest checkpoint and replays its input log after `processed_upto`, so it sends again, with the same sequence numbers, everything it produced from that point on: the destroyed messages among those reach the reader after all, and it cannot tell (checked with a real relay that had a checkpoint after 10
+A relaunched writer restores its latest checkpoint and replays its input log after `capture_pos`, so it sends again, with the same sequence numbers, everything it produced from that point on: the destroyed messages among those reach the reader after all, and it cannot tell (checked with a real relay that had a checkpoint after 10